Attitude Era: Closure of WCW and ECW

 In January 2001, AOL Time Warner announced they were to sell WCW to a group of investors called Fusient Media Ventures, with the provision that they would continue television broadcasts on TNT.
 However, in March, AOL Time Warner announced that they would be ending the broadcasting of professional wrestling across their Turner networks, causing the abrupt end of the sale.
-Later that week, it was announced that the WWF had purchased the remaining assets and select contracts of WCW from AOL Time Warner for a number reported to be around $7 million, putting an official end to the Monday Night Wars.
+Later that week, it was announced that the WWF had purchased the remaining assets and select contracts of WCW from AOL Time Warner for a number reported to be around $7 million, putting an official end to the Monday Night War.
 Linda McMahon stated that the purchase had great cross-brand potential, and described it as the "perfect creative and business catalyst for our company".
 Paul Levesque attributed WCW's downfall to a lack of respect, and that WWF would continue to be successful despite the end of the rivalry.
 The end of WCW was followed in April 2001 by ECW filing for bankruptcy; ushering in the Invasion storyline.
 In 2003, ECW and its assets were purchased by WWE.